 If the original wallpaper is non-porous vinyl, neither the steam nor the chemical stripper will easily penetrate it.
 In that case, you may have to rip the vinyl face from the wall before using steam or the chemical remover.

 If you find that the vinyl wall covering is difficult to remove, you can make small perforations in it to allow the steam or chemical to pass through the perforations.
-Use a Paper Tiger. to make pinhole perforations in the paper, leaving the wall underneath undamaged.
+Use a Zinsser Paper Tiger scoring tool for wallpaper removal to make pinhole perforations in the paper, leaving the wall underneath undamaged.

 Remove the Residue